TalkTalk Group

-TalkTalk Telecom Group Limited (formerly New TalkTalk plc from 2009–2010 and TalkTalk Telecom Group plc from 2010–2021; commonly known as TalkTalk Group, trading as TalkTalk) is a British telecommunications company that provides pay television and Internet access services to businesses and consumers in the United Kingdom.
+TalkTalk Telecom Group Limited (formerly New TalkTalk plc from 2009–2010 and TalkTalk Telecom Group plc from 2010–2021; commonly known as TalkTalk Group, trading as TalkTalk) is a British telecommunications company that provides broadband internet, fixed line and pay television services to consumers in the United Kingdom.
 It was founded in 2003 as a subsidiary of Carphone Warehouse and was demerged as a standalone company in March 2010.
 Its headquarters are in Salford.

-Originally, just a provider of fixed line telephone services to consumers, TalkTalk now offers fixed and mobile telephone and broadband services to consumers under the TalkTalk brand, and telephone and broadband services to business customers under the TalkTalk Business brand.
+Originally, just a provider of fixed line telephone services to consumers, TalkTalk now offers broadband, telephone and pay television services to consumers under the TalkTalk brand.
+TalkTalk previously operated a mobile phone service called TalkTalk Mobile, but this closed to new customers in 2018.
 Like some other UK broadband providers, TalkTalk has invested in its own exchange infrastructure, known as local-loop-unbundling (LLU), with 92% of its customer base unbundled as of December 2012.
 TalkTalk is now one of the "big four" internet service providers, the others being BT (EE), Sky and Virgin Media.

 The company was listed on the London Stock Exchange until it was acquired by Toscafund Asset Management in March 2021.